-Technology is a focus for all Wakefield students beginning with a required 9th grade course and expanding to higher-level classes, including JAVA, Engineering and Technical Drawing (CAD).
+Technology is a focus for all Wakefield students beginning with 9th grade Foundations technology courses and expanding to higher-level classes, including JAVA, Engineering and Technical Drawing (CAD).
 Advanced Topics classes allow student to explore technology in a deeper, more personalized setting.

 Wakefield provides its students and teachers with nine full-sized computer labs consisting of powerful multi-media workstations, including dedicated labs for Business, HILT/ESL and Library resource instruction.

 Our library's on-line databases provide full-text research tools to Wakefield students that rival those available to college libraries.

 Every classroom has at least one computer station (many have four to nine available for student use) with full-class display capability, allowing teachers to provide instruction using the most up-to-date software and Internet resources, including Blackboard, United Streaming and Learn 360 (these last two provide over 1500 instructional videos that can be streamed to the classroom on demand).

 All of our classrooms come equipped with Smartboards, allowing students to engage interactively in their instruction.